AlexiaChen/awesome-stars/README.md

 - [Jeevan-kumar-Raj/Grokking-System-Design](https://github.com/Jeevan-kumar-Raj/Grokking-System-Design) – Systems design is the process of defining the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
 Systems design could be seen as the application of systems theory to product development.
 - [Percona-QA/pstress](https://github.com/Percona-QA/pstress) – Database concurrency and crash recovery testing tool
 - [message-db/message-db](https://github.com/message-db/message-db) – Microservice native message and event store for Postgres
-- [dogtagpki/pki](https://github.com/dogtagpki/pki) – The Dogtag Certificate System is an enterprise-class Certificate Authority (CA) which supports all aspects of certificate lifecycle management, including key archival, OCSP and smartcard management.
 - [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) – 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).
 - [csguide-dabai/Programmer-look-at-China](https://github.com/csguide-dabai/Programmer-look-at-China) – 介绍中国各二线以上城市的互联网环境以及生活成本
 - [shayne/wsl2-hacks](https://github.com/shayne/wsl2-hacks) – Useful snippets / tools for using WSL2 as a development environment